Only do the essential things. The rest is noise.

 Chapter 20: Be

-When Gandhi decided to make people’s liberation from oppression his sole purpose, he got rid of everything that would prevent him from achieving his purpose.
+When Gandhi made people’s liberation from oppression his sole purpose, he got rid of everything that would prevent him from achieving his purpose.

 He stopped reading the newspaper, wore one piece of clothes, got rid of all material possession.
 He “simplified” himself to the extreme to serve his purpose to the best of his abilities.